Bumshakalaka/krAIna/README.md

 * persistence storage on exit
 * progress bar to visualize that LLM is working
 * status bar with information about estimated token used for system prompt, history, tools, completions.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
-* Live token estimation for user query.
+* Live token estimation for a user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as:
-  * assigning a global shortcut to execute `chat.sh SHOW_APP`.
+  * `chat.sh SHOW_APP` which run Chat application or show it.
+It can be assigned to a global shortcut in OS
   * run Chat application snippets `chat.sh RUN_SNIPPET translate "Co tam słychać?"`
 * Markdown/HTML support
 * Debug Window (left-bottom corner) with the application logs